 - Add Azure as Identity Provider in the Cloud Foundry account.

 1. Download the SAML metadata file from the Cloud Foundry subaccount

-To download the metadata file of the subaccount, access your CF subaccount through the Cloud Platform Cockpit and go to Security > Trust Configuration.
+To download the metadata file of the subaccount, access your CF subaccount through the BTP Cockpit and go to Security > Trust Configuration.

 Click on the SAML Metadata button to download it.